lifr0m/spproto/README.md

 1. shared key is obtained using ECDHE.
 Transferred DH public keys are signed and verified with pre-obtained Ed25519 public keys.
-2. auth key is derived from shared key using HKDF.
+2. auth key is derived from shared key using ConcatKDFHash.
 3. Message using ChaCha20-Poly1305 with auth key.

 ## Preparation before using